mbirth/check_mk-plugins/README.md

 Check_MK Plugins
 ================

-This is a collection of plugins for the [Check_MK Monitoring system](http://mathias-kettner.com/check_mk.html) that I wrote.
+This is a collection of plugins I wrote for the [Check_MK Monitoring system](http://mathias-kettner.com/check_mk.html).

 Building
 --------

-To build all the plugins, clone this repository and run:
+To build all the plugins, clone [this repository](https://github.com/mbirth/check_mk-plugins/) and run:

     make all